IndigoFobes/social-network-api/README.md

 ## Installation

-Clone my code and run npm i to install the dependencies.
-Run node (or nodemon) start to run server.
+Clone my code and run `npm i` to install the dependencies.
+Run `node start` to run server.
 Also note, there are no seeds, but you are welcome to add seed to the util file.

 <a name="usage"></a>

 ## Usage

-Up to the front-end developer.
+It is up to the front-end developer how they might use this api.
 Perform basic fetch requests to work with the data.

 https://user-images.githubusercontent.com/105685042/201986940-7894c870-5732-4557-b4fc-68fdcc0e7254.mp4